reply-fr/sustainable-personal-accounts/README.md

 ## Sustainable Personal Accounts (SPA) automates AWS accounts assigned permanently to employees

-With Sustainable Personal Accounts (SPA) control, purge and manage AWS accounts assigned permanently to employees of your enterprise.
+With Sustainable Personal Accounts (SPA) you can control, purge and manage AWS accounts assigned permanently to employees of your enterprise.

 ![sustainable-personal-accounts](./media/sustainable-personal-accounts.svg)